neo-project/neo-dev-portal/docs/n3/foundation/Wallets.md

----
-sidebar_label: 'Wallets'
-sidebar_position: 3
----

 # Wallets

-Wallets are basic components of Neo and the bridges for users to access the Neo network.
+Wallets are basic components of Neo and the bridges for users to access Neo network.
 They are responsible for transaction operations such as transfer, contract deployment, asset registration, etc.

 You can redesign and modify Neo wallets following your own thoughts, but the below rules and patterns must be followed.